cdown/clipmenu/README.md

 ## clipmenud

-1. `clipmenud` polls the clipboard every 0.5 seconds (or another interval as configured with the `CLIPMENUD_SLEEP` environment variable.
+1. `clipmenud` polls the clipboard every 0.5 seconds (or another interval as configured with the `CLIPMENUD_SLEEP` environment variable).
 Unfortunately there's no interface to subscribe for changes in X11, so we must poll.
 2. If `clipmenud` detects changes to the clipboard contents, it writes them out to the cache directory.